-- One neat line should be drawn through mistakes, using a ruler.
-E.g. wiht - Rubbers should not be used by children, only adults (if needed). - New work does not need to be started on a new page.
+- The date and learning objective statement ('I can' or 'Can I') should be written at the top of each piece of work, on the left-hand side (short date for Maths only). - In Art sketchbooks, pupils should write the short date and a simple title focusing on the skills being taught in that lesson e.g. colour mixing, shading techniques. - Rubbers may be used by children.
+However, the use of rubbers should be monitored carefully by teachers to ensure that the presentation of work does not deteriorate, or that work is unnecessarily rubbed out. - New work does not need to be started on a new page.
 If room, the previous piece of work should be underlined and new work started underneath. - Handwriting pens are awarded to pupils who have earned their pen license.
-Although neat, joined and legible writing must be maintained in order to keep this. - Any learning on separate pieces of paper will be trimmed and then glued into books carefully and neatly, using the page lines as a guide. - Coloured felt-tip pens should not be used for writing/drawing in books.
+Although neat, joined and legible writing must be maintained in order to keep this. - Any learning on separate pieces of paper will be trimmed and then glued into books carefully and neatly, using the page lines as a guide. - Coloured felt-tip pens should not be used for writing/drawing in books